 - Your most recent university transcript in German or English

 - One academic writing sample such as your Bachelor thesis or a seminar paper, if available

-Please note that you have to be enrolled as a student to be considered for this position.
+Please note that you must be enrolled as a student to be considered for this position.

 We only consider applications received via our online tool.
 Applications sent via email will not be considered.